-Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search & Governance Committee comprising of Governors and is responsible for the selection and nomination of any new member for the Corporation's consideration.
+Any new appointments to the Corporation are a matter for consideration by the Corporation.
+The Corporation has a Search & Governance Committee comprising of five Governors and is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.